‘Mass Effect: Andromeda’ Trailer Debuts, Showcases Anticipated New BioWare Video Game [Video]

 Mass Effect: Andromeda, the much-anticipated new game from BioWare, has debuted a new trailer to whet the appetites of fans of the long-running role-playing series, which you can watch below.
-Mass Effect: Andromeda is the fourth installment of the popular series, and is slated for a March 21 release in North America and will begin a European release March 23.
-Aaryn Flynn, General Manager of BioWare, discusses the new video game on the official Mass Effect website.
+Mass Effect: Andromeda is the fourth installment of the popular series and is slated for a March 21 release in North America, with a European release on March 23.
+Aaryn Flynn, General Manager of BioWare, discussed the new video game on the official Mass Effect website.

 You're the Pathfinder, and getting to know your team is of utmost importance.
 Read more: https://t.co/Nbrx5i5Hxh pic.twitter.com/xDKq7Zv3HS